Nhuuu/songr/README.md

 ## AlbumController.java
 * /albums - route will show all of the albums from the database as well as a form.
-* /albums - route will post form information to the database.
+* /albums - route will post new album information to the database.
+* /albums{id} - will show one album, all of the songs related to this album, and a form to add more songs to the album.

+## SongController.java
+* /songs - route will get all songs and direct to AllSongs.html.
+* /songs - route will add a song to the database

 ## To use
 * ./gradlew run